jokamoto97/multi_intact_paper/main_simulation_study/README.md

 ## Running analysis

-Before running the analysis, copy the sim_data/ directory from the Main simulation study Google drive folder at URL to this directory.
+Before running the analysis, copy the sim_data/ directory from the Main simulation study Google drive folder at https://tinyurl.com/ye2aysvf to this directory.

 Run ```make``` to start the analysis process.